cazzer/jsenvy/README.md

 jsenv
 =====

-Minimal Javascripting environment for testing the API from a console
+Minimal Javascripting environment for testing an API from a console